On-Campus Free Speech

 What if someone is offended by another person's speech?

-Section 51.9315 of the Texas Education Code (“Section 51.9315”) prohibits students, registered student organizations and faculty from unduly interfering with the expressive activities of others on campus.
+Section 51.9315 of the Texas Education Code (“Section 51.9315”) prohibits students, registered student organizations and faculty from unduly interfering with the expressive activities of other University Members on campus.
 Freedom of speech means that all views have a place for expression—even those that others may find offensive, hurtful or wrong.
 TWU community members who hear words they don’t like are free to offer their own words in response, but they must always respect the rights of all speakers to share their views.
 The university has identified some restrictions intended to protect the health and safety of all persons on TWU campus, to maintain the free flow of pedestrian traffic in and out of TWU buildings and to further the educational mission of TWU.
 See the policy for more details.

 Be informed, not just opinionated!